TerrainBento/umami/docs/source/index.rst

 Introduction and Purpose
 ------------------------
 Umami is a package for calculating objective functions or objective function components for landscape evolution modeling.
-TODO add more purpose here.
+TODO: add more purpose here.

 Umami offers two primary classes a :py:class:`Residual` which represents the difference between model and data, and :py:class:`Metric` which is a calculated